 Canister vacuums are designed differently than their upright cousins, with a cleaning nozzle linked to the vacuum by a hose.
 Eureka’s Mighty Mite canister vacuum is compact and lightweight at 8.5 pounds but includes a powerful motor that effectively cleans any surface.
 The benefit of the canister design is that it’s highly versatile, making it easier to clean above the floor than it would be using an upright vacuum.
 Eureka includes two extension wands, a crevice tool and an upholstery brush with the main vacuum, so it’s a breeze to take its cleaning power wherever you need it.

 You can’t beat this vacuum for the value, and it can clean everything from the furniture to the walls.
-It’s particularly good on staircases since you can carry it from step to step with little effort.
+It’s particularly good on staircases since, at eight and a half pounds, it's relatively easy to carry it from step to step.

 Best Robot: Eufy RoboVac 15T Robot Vacuum